PapageorgiouGeorge/PapageorgiouGeorge/README.md

 <br />

-## Some words about me:
+👋 Welcome to my GitHub! 👋

-Accomplished Data Scientist experienced in data engineering and machine learning end-to-end solutions for complex business problems across various industries.
-Skilled in providing end-to-end data-driven solutions using a wide range of tools, libraries, and techniques.
+Hi there!
+I'm a Data Scientist with a passion for crafting end-to-end machine learning solutions that solve complex business problems across different industries.
+I'm skilled in data analysis, forecasting, and creating powerful visualizations using Python, Advanced Excel, and SQL.

-• Proficient in data analysis, forecasting, and digital performance analysis using Python, Advanced Excel, and SQL.
-Expert in building advanced dashboards with Advanced Excel, Python, and Power BI.
-Applied diverse data engineering processes, such as ETL, OLAP, data modeling, and data integration, to enhance data quality, performance, and security.
+📚 Here's what I'm great at:

+    Data engineering using ETL, OLAP, data modeling, and data integration.
-• Adept with data engineering libraries in Python, including Pandas and NumPy, for efficient data manipulation, processing, and analysis.
-Experienced with ML libraries and frameworks, such as TensorFlow, PyTorch, and scikit-learn.
+    Python libraries like Pandas and NumPy for efficient data manipulation and analysis.
+    ML frameworks such as TensorFlow, PyTorch, and scikit-learn.

-• Pursuing a PhD in Data Science as a proud member of the DaMa research group, focusing on end-to-end ETL and OLAP processes and the design and development of end-to-end machine learning applications and products.
-Dedicated researcher with exceptional communication and team collaboration skills, contributing to scientific research and providing data-driven solutions to drive transformative change in various sectors.
+🎓 Currently, I'm working towards my PhD in Data Science with the DaMa research group, focusing on ETL and OLAP processes as well as the design and development of machine learning applications.
+I'm a dedicated researcher, always eager to collaborate and contribute to cutting-edge data-driven solutions across various sectors.

+Feel free to explore my repositories and let's connect! 😄